 As part of our ongoing efforts to enhance security and trust in the Central repository ecosystem, we are introducing Sigstore signature validation in the Central Publisher Portal.
-Sigstore is a project that is attempting to create a standardized, modern approach to securing the software supply chain.
-It works in much the same way that PGP signatures work but with the intent of having a smoother setup process and easier auditing process for consumers.
+Sigstore is a project that aims to create a standardized, modern approach to securing the software supply chain.
+It works in much the same way that PGP signatures work, but with the intent of having a smoother setup process and easier auditing process for consumers.

 This update ensures that developers who sign their artifacts with Sigstore can verify that their signatures are correctly validated before distribution.
 While Sigstore signatures remain optional for now, this is an important step toward modernizing artifact verification and improving the security of software supply chains.